Optimizler/Optimizler/README.md

 - Q: Can this completely destroy my PC or Laptop?
 - A: Only if your PC or Laptop is running on garbage like wtf???
 - Q: Will you update this Repository?
-- A: I will try to update this every day. :)
+- A: I will try to update this as much as I can! :) (Sometimes I get demotivated.)
 - Q: How can I use TimerResolution?
 - A: When you start up your PC, launch it then click maximum and just minimize it, don't close it.

-# See ya!